BFHS-Open/Workshops/CS_Ed_Week.md

 - We store either "on or off" using a boolean varibale, but instead of using "on or off," we store "true or false".
 - Simple statements such as (x > 9) will be converted into a boolean depending on the integer value in x.
 - This "true or false" logic is the basis of all of programming and is the core of several algorithms.
+  - It's also important to mention that this is the basis of all computers as well.
+  - You may have seen it, it's binary.
+  - 1 equates to "true" while 0 equates to false.